-Next up is Whiteside Mountain, with 1,800-foot vertical cliffs that are the tallest in the East.
+Next up is Whiteside Mountain, with 740-foot vertical cliffs that are the tallest in the East.
 It’s part of the panoramic view you’ll enjoy on the 2-mile loop trail that includes the 4,930-foot peak.
 Watch for peregrine falcons during the first half of the year.
 The cliffs are a nesting site for the raptors, which grab their prey from the sky.

 You’ll always find a great meal in Cashiers.
 Settle on the brook-side porch at Cornucopia, where a pan of fresh cornbread starts your meal.
 Then enjoy one of its large burgers, hearty soups or popular Bloody Marys at Sunday brunch.
 Choose your favorite sauce and toppings for the New York-style crust Slab Town Pizza bakes in its brick oven.
-Or try a house specialty pizza – The Duke has sausage, pepperoni, bacon, ricotta, mozzarella and red sauce – sandwich, pasta or salad.
+Or try a house specialty pizza (the Duke has sausage, pepperoni, bacon, ricotta, mozzarella and red sauce), sandwich, pasta or salad.

 Below the dam that creates Lake Glenville, popular with boaters and anglers, is 150-foot High Falls.
 It’s a three-quarter-mile hike (easy going down, but strenuous coming back up), with stone and wood steps helping you navigate the 650 feet of elevation change from the trailhead.
 A second trail provides access to the fall’s base, but portions of it are sporty.
 Water flow makes this waterfall moody.
 When the river runs low, it’s approachable.
 But it’s a powerful force to witness when the water is high or a day when the dam is open, supplying kayakers on the Tuckasegee River’s West Fork with whitewater.

-North Carolina’s most famous roadway – the Blue Ridge Parkway – starts its journey north through Jackson County, where its highest elevation visitors center is at Milepost 451.2.
+North Carolina’s most famous roadway – the Blue Ridge Parkway – starts its journey north through Jackson County, where its highest elevation visitor center is at Milepost 451.2.
 From the parking lot, where you’ll find restrooms and picnic spots, follow the fairly steep 1.2-mile trail to the 6,292-foot summit of Waterrock Knob.
 Your effort will be rewarded with views that stretch 50 miles across Maggie Valley to the Great Smoky Mountains.
 It also offers an unencumbered vantage for sunrises and sunsets.

-You’ll find 1,100-acre Pinnacle Park between the Blue Ridge Parkway and Sylva, the county seat.
+You’ll find 1,000-acre Pinnacle Park between the Blue Ridge Parkway and Sylva, the county seat.
 Follow the old logging road to Pinnacle Bald.
 The almost 7-mile round trip requires significant effort, so wear sturdy shoes and bring water.
 You can see the bald just above the tree line from Sylva, where a trail leads to refreshing destinations.

 But you can’t spend time in North Carolina and not try the barbecue – your friends back home will ask.
-Many restaurants across the state are revered for their pork that’s lovingly smoked over a hardwood fire for hours.
-In Dillsboro, a few minutes’ drive from Sylva, Haywood Smokehouse is one of only a few barbecue restaurants statewide that also prepare beef brisket.
+Many restaurants across our state are revered for their pork that’s lovingly smoked over a hardwood fire for hours.
+In Dillsboro, a few minutes’ drive from Sylva, Haywood Smokehouse is one of only a few barbecue restaurants statewide that also prepares beef brisket.
 It’s served with tender collard greens, creamy coleslaw and baked beans studded with burnt ends.
 Haywood Smokehouse might also be one of the highest-reviewed restaurants you encounter.